 Short hold times and active/ dynamic stretching is great for activating your muscles, getting your blood flowing and your body warmed up.
 These stretches are typically held for only about 1-3 seconds.
 Activation stretches are great before exercise or when you need an energy pick-up during the day.

 Medium hold times are great for maintaining and improving your body’s overall mobility.
 Ranging from about 3-10 seconds each, these stretches allow your muscles to lengthen and relax.
 These stretches are more effective after your muscles have been warmed up, either through previous physical activity or from a hot bath.

-Long static stretches typically range from 7-30+ seconds and are great tools in improving your flexibility.
+Long static stretches typically range from 7-30+ seconds and are great tools for improving your flexibility.
 Warm up your muscles beforehand and listen carefully to your body, as it is possible to hold a stretch for too long.
-Longer held stretches shouldn’t be done before a strenuous activity, since they stretch and relax your muscles, which causes a temporary loss of strength and power.
+Longer-held stretches shouldn’t be done before a strenuous activity since they stretch and relax your muscles, which causes a temporary loss of strength and power.

-Conditions that can affect how long you can hold a stretch for.
+Conditions that can affect how long you can hold a stretch.

 When stretching, be mindful of these different elements.
 While you might want to quickly improve your flexibility, if you push beyond your limits, you may injure yourself or cause damage to your muscles.

 How warmed up you are.